 Due to the internet, one of the absolute best ways to build passive income is by creating an electronic product like an e-book, an online course, an app, or even a song.

-What I'm doing: I love to write and invest.
-These two interests led me to start Financial Samurai, my personal finance site in 2009.
-Although writing isn't passive, Financial Samurai does give me a platform to earn income passively through my severance negotiation book, which I published in 2012 and updated in 2018.
+What I'm doing: Writing and investing are my passions.
+These two interests led me to start Financial Samurai, my personal finance site, in 2009.
+Although writing isn't passive, Financial Samurai gives me a platform to earn income passively through my severance negotiation book.

 What I'm doing: I use Financial Samurai to write out goals and to keep myself accountable.
 I also keep track of my net worth and all 10 of my passive income investments with free financial tools online.
 I don't want to wake up 10 years from now wondering where all my money went.
 The internet is your friend.

 What I did: Based on years of budgeting, I determined that $80,000 a year in San Francisco would be enough for me to live a comfortable retirement life.
-After leaving work, I calculated that we would need to earn $150,000 if my wife were to join me in retirement.
-Today, we have a goal of generating at least $200,000 a year in passive income before our son goes to kindergarten in 2022.
-This adjustment is necessary just in case he doesn’t get into a good public school, since San Francisco has a lottery system.
+After leaving work, I recalculated that we would need to earn if my wife were to join me in retirement.
+Today, we continue to set new goals of generating passive income to support our family of four.

 If I decide to move from San Francisco to the heartland, however, perhaps I can live off $80,000 a year in passive income and accumulate $1.3 – $1.5 million of capital instead.
 Having passive income allows you to geo-arbitrage.